 - Coronavirus Business Interruption Loan Scheme: The Scheme delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5m (up from £1.2m), with the government covering up to 80% of any losses with no fees.
 Businesses can access the first 12 months (increased from 6) of that finance interest free, as Government will cover the first 6 months of interest payments.
 This appears to be limited to businesses with a turnover of <£45m.
 More details can be found here but one of the eligibility criteria is that 50% of turnover be from trading.
 CTG is working to clarify how trading is defined and will be proposing that is includes service delivery and also adopts the turnover test used for IR35 and the Senior Accounting Officers rules, which would exclude donation and voluntary income.
 If not it is unlikely to be accessible to very many charities.
 While the scheme will work for many businesses, it may in practice be less attractive for charities unwilling to take on loans on the basis that they are facing lost not deferred income streams and do not want to saddle themselves with unnecessary debt.
-The European Union’s decision regarding the approval of the UK Coronavirus Business Interruption Loan Scheme Grant can be read here.
+The Chancellor has announced the following changes to the scheme:

 Tax reporting requirements and support

 - VAT deferral: With the next VAT deadline fast approaching (7 May) HMRC has issued a reminder that while there is no need to apply for a deferral, there is NO automatic deferral of Direct Debit payments.
 Direct Debits must, therefore, be cancelled and charities will need to remember to set up Direct Debits again when payments resume.
 HMRC has updated its guidance to confirm which VAT payments can be deferred including payments on account & monthly/quarterly payments.
 Full details about the deferral can be found here.
 No penalties or interest are associated with the deferral, but this payment will need to be made by 31 March 2021.
-Guidance on this measure has now been published by HMRC and can be read in full here.
+Guidance on this measure has been published by HMRC and can be read in full here.
 The deferral will apply to VAT payments due from 20 March 2020 until 30 June 2020 and all UK businesses are eligible (but not VAT MOSS payments).
 This is an automatic offer with no applications required.
 Businesses will not need to make a VAT payment during this period.
 Taxpayers will be given until the end of the 2020 to 2021 tax year to pay any liabilities that have accumulated during the deferral period.
 VAT refunds and reclaims will be paid by the government as normal.
 Customers who normally pay by direct debit should cancel their direct debit with their bank if they are unable to pay.
 Please do so in sufficient time so that HMRC do not attempt to automatically collect on receipt of your VAT return.
 HMRC’s Joint VAT Consultative Committee (JVCC), on which CTG is the charity representative, has produced a Q&A on the VAT deferral.
 Through the JVCC, we have learned that HMRC will offset repayments against any debts existing before this announcement, but not against any VAT deferred as a result of this announcement.
 HMRC has also confirmed that the requirement to implement digital links for Making Tax Digital has been postponed until April 2021.

 - Meeting imminent tax reporting deadlines: Many members may be concerned about their ability to meet HMRC filing deadlines that are fast approaching.
 We have contacted HMRC and understand that no definitive guidance has been issued, but the impression we have is that HMRC are likely to be sympathetic in these cases.We hope to learn more when we meet (virtually!) with senior officials in the Charities Team at HMRC on Tuesday.
 However, wherever practical deadlines should be met as HMRC have not confirmed what they will do where deadlines are missed.
 What we have agreed with HMRC is that it is advisable if any deadline is to be missed that HMRC are made aware of this in advance of the deadline.
 If your charity has a Customer Compliance Manager (CCM) this would be a useful first point of call.
 Otherwise you should contact the HMRC helpline.

 - HMRC helpline: All businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.
 In addition to the VAT deferral available (see above) HMRC will consider deferring payments for Corporation Tax, PAYE and NICs where organisations are affected by the virus.
 If you have missed a tax payment or you might miss your next payment due to COVID-19, please call HMRC’s dedicated helpline: 0800 0159 559, although it is reported that these helplines have been very busy or read the guidance here.
 If you’re worried about a future payment, please call HMRC nearer the time.
 Please note that while there is no interest payable on deferral of VAT payments, we understand that any deferral of PAYE and NICs would be subject to interest – see rates here.

 Statutory Sick Pay and support for individuals